jessnicwelch/ORNL_CFPartners/csv_format_standard_documentation_20200818.md

 AZT,64.9189167,-147.8216,
 ```

-Spatial data using different standards can be provided as a separate variable (column) in addition to WGS84 decimal format.
+Spatial data using different standards can be provided as a separate variable (i.e., in an adjacent column) in addition to WGS84 decimal format.

 **&mdash;Example: Spatial data reported in WGS84 and UTM format.**
 ```